aws-samples/aws-security-hub-findings-account-data-enrichment/README.md

 > Note: for all the AWS CLI commands used below, `us-east-1` is used as the default region.

-To create a new bucket for deployment artifacts, run `create-bucket.sh`.

 Update the AWS CLI profile to be used in the `profile.txt` file.
     Note: even for `default` profile  ,Create a file with text `default` in the `profile.txt` file

+To create a new bucket for deployment artifacts, run `create-bucket.sh` by specifying the region as arguement as shown below.

-    $ ./create-bucket.sh
+    $ ./create-bucket.sh us-east-1
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d